 One of the issues Lawrence ran into when looking at one of our competitors, GuardTrax, was that they would include hardware in the package, rather than putting an app on your own hardware.
 This is the opposite of what he wanted, which was to not have to use company phones at all.

-This is difficult in California, but he’s come up with the solution of folding reimbursement payments to employees for the use of their phones within the Uniform Maintenance Allowance.
+This is difficult with California's employee cell phone laws, but he’s come up with the solution of folding reimbursement payments to employees for the use of their phones within the Uniform Maintenance Allowance.

 Delta Protective already reimbursed employees for the cost of their uniforms, so now they just include reimbursement payments for the minutes and data their officers use for work.
 This is not considered compensation, so it’s not taxable.